hiteshvaidya/Lifelong-learning-neural-models-for-streaming-classification/README.md

 2. Run the split.py script in the decompressed folder
 3. Delete all the empty folders now except the 'train' and 'test' folders which now contains a split of the entire dataset

-### Week1.ipynb
+### Code details
-This notebook contains code for a Convolutional Neural Network written in PyTorch.
+- mlp-v1.2.ipynb - working code for observing forgetting in mnist and fashionmnist